-- Does your organisation have rules or ways of doing things, whether written or unwritten, that present barriers to disabled people?
+- An organisation may have rules or ways of doing things, whether written or unwritten, that present barriers to you as a disabled person.

-It might be reasonable for you to stop the practice completely, or to change it so that it no longer has that effect.
+Unless the practice can be justified, it might be reasonable for the organisation to drop it completely, or to change it so that it no longer has that effect.

 - A private club has a policy of refusing entry during the evening to male members who do not wear a shirt and tie.
 A disabled member who wishes to attend in the evening is unable to wear a tie because he has psoriasis (a severe skin complaint) of the face and neck.
 Unless the club is prepared to change its policy at least for this member, its effect is to exclude the disabled member from the club.
 This is likely to be an unlawful failure to make a reasonable adjustment.